barryclark/jekyll-now/_posts/2018-7-4-To-Lambda-Or-Not-To-Lambda.md

 In our case, it made sense to build more resilient and robust system - suspend the job temporarily if some of the services we depended on didn’t work.
 But being biassed by lambda hype we kind of missed it here and dug ourselves a hole that took us a couple of days to get out from.

 ## Takeaways
-Don’t hesitate to use new language features, but make sure you understand how they work and if they really fit your need Don’t play with those features in production code.
+- Don’t hesitate to use new language features, but make sure you understand how they work and if they really fit your need
+- Don’t play with those features in production code.
 Instead, create a small separate project as a showcase.
-Stress test that pilot project with various test scenarios to get the most out of it.
+- Stress test that pilot project with various test scenarios to get the most understanding on how those new features work.